 Candidates who expect to receive an Associate degree, Certificate or a Professional Series Certificate of Achievement must file an online application for graduation and pay a graduation fee.
 A degree audit will be processed when the fee is paid.
-For information, contact Enrollment Services at any Atlantic Cape campus or by phone at (609) 343-5005 or by email at register@atlantic.edu.
+For information, contact Enrollment Services by phone at (609) 343-5005 or by email at register@atlanticcape.edu.